 Actual cost is the amount of money that you have spent to date.
 This is the easiest element of earned value management that you can find by just looking at the question.
 How much the money has been spent on the project to date is the actual cost.

 In earned value management, you have two variances: schedule variance (SV) and cost variance (CV).
-In variance you can how are you performing in terms of dollars.
+In variance, you can see how are you performing in terms of dollars.

 Schedule Variance (SV)